Welcome to the Info TEST server!

 Sections

-Info Services > Computing Guide > Cluster Processing > Appendix > Translating between Torque, Slurm, and HTCondor
+Info Services > Computing Guide > Cluster Processing > Appendix > Translating between Slurm, HTCondor, and Torque

 This page attempts to describe the differences in various cluster scheduling systems.
 Some basic understanding of each system is expected.
 While Torque and Slurm are very similar in their usage, HTCondor is somewhat different.
 With Torque and Slurm you can use command-line arguments to specify the requirements of a job.
 With HTCondor you need to create a Submit Description File that specifies the requirements and defines the script to execute.